 Creating dialogue among the diverse organizations, agencies, and community members in your community is an important tool in fostering and maintaining safe schools.
-Event organizers should allot at least 30 to 60 minutes for discussion after the film screening.
-This brief guide is designed as a tool to help address key issues in the film and to facilitate meaningful dialogue in the community.
-It contains sample discussion questions for event leaders and background information about hate crimes.
+Trainers should allot at least 30 to 60 minutes for discussion after the film screening.
+This brief guide is designed as a tool to help address key issues in the film and to facilitate meaningful dialogue.
+It contains sample discussion questions for trainers to use in order to engage with their audience.

-For any audience, consider organizing attendees into smaller groups for part of the discussion.
-Especially in a large group, difficult or open-ended questions might make some people feel uncomfortable or shy about speaking out; these individuals might share more openly in a smaller group.
-One person from each group can be responsible for reporting to the larger audience the experiences, perceived challenges, proposed strategies, or other issues raised in the breakout sessions.
+For law enforcement training, consider organizing officers into smaller groups for part of the discussion.
+Especially in a large group, difficult or open-ended questions might make some officers feel uncomfortable or shy about speaking out; these individuals might share more openly in a smaller group.
+One person from each group can be responsible for reporting to the larger group the experiences, perceived challenges, proposed strategies, or other issues raised in the breakout sessions.